Toronto Transit Commission fares: Presto fare media (2007–present)

-From May to December 2016, Presto readers were installed in TTC buses from west to east.
-As of 31 May 2016, all Queensway division buses were equipped with Presto readers.
+From May to December 2016, Presto readers were installed in TTC buses from west to east by division.
+By 31 May 2016, all Queensway division buses were equipped with Presto readers.
 This was followed by Wilson and Arrow Road divisions in August 2016 and Malvern and Mount Dennis divisions in October 2016.
 Birchmount and Eglinton divisions were the last two divisions to have the Presto readers rolled out, with installations completed by 23 December 2016.

 By September 2016, frequent reports emerged that Presto loading machines, fare gates, and the units for tapping cards were not functioning as initially expected.
 The prevalence of these outages had the TTC calling the situation "unacceptable", although Byford noted the situation was improving.
 Across 2016 and 2017, faulty Presto devices resulted in 1.4 million free rides on the TTC, each ride representing forgone revenue for the Commission.
 The TTC estimated that from January 2016 to February 2018, it had lost $4.2 million in fare revenue as a result of problems with Presto readers, for which—as per the master agreement of 2012—Metrolinx was obligated to reimburse the TTC.

 In June 2017, the TTC made their monthly Metropasses available on the Presto card; initially, only the adult and senior versions were available; by the fourth quarter of 2018, student, youth, post-secondary student, and 12-month discount Metropasses were available to load to Presto cards.

 On 7 January 2018, the TTC and Metrolinx introduced a discounted double co-fare for customers transferring between Union Pearson Express, GO Transit and the TTC.
 The discounted fare was only available to Presto card customers who paid single fares using a stored card balance and was not available to customers who paid by cash, paper tickets, tokens or a Presto card with a digital monthly TTC pass loaded on it.
 This program was cancelled on 1 April 2020, after the Ontario provincial government was unable to renew the contract to extend the double-fare discount program.

 Starting in April 2018, the City of Toronto implemented its Fair Pass program for eligible low-income residents as part of the City's poverty reduction policies.
 The program was implemented through the Presto card, and offered $1 off single rides or $30.75 off a monthly pass relative to adult rates at the time of implementation.

 On 26 August 2018, Presto users were given a two-hour, time-based transfer when paying a single fare.
 This feature was not granted to those who carry paper transfers.

-By the end of December 2018, Presto readers were available on all streetcars and TTC buses as well in all subway station entrances (including both the main/staffed and unstaffed/automated entrances).
-Coxwell on Line 2 was the last subway station to be equipped with Presto readers.
+By the end of December 2018, Presto readers were available on all streetcars and TTC buses as well in all subway station entrances (including both the main/staffed and unstaffed/automated entrances). on Line 2 was the last subway station to be equipped with Presto readers.